nkarasiak/MuseoToolBox/docs/source/auto_examples/index.rst

 .. _museotoolbox:

-MuseoToolBox
+Gallery
 -----------------------

-Examples related to  :mod:`museotoolbox` librairie.
+Here you will find all the examples related to  :mod:`museotoolbox` librairy.